Tuzki2333/CSCI596-Final-Project/README.md

 * Branch-and-bound - Exact algorithm, exponential time $O(2^n)$

 * Greedy algorithm - Approximate algorithm, require sorting, $O(n \log n)$

+When $n$ is very large, the aboved algorithms result in long running times and some new algorithms need to be developed.
+A desried algorithm should satisfy:

+- The time complexity is $O(n)$
+- The algorithm can be run in parallel

 ## Methods